Variable-Frequency Model Learning and Predictive Control for Jumping Maneuvers on Legged Robots: Introduction

-Learning robot models from experiments to capture complex dynamics effects and account for model errors with real hardware has become a popular approach \cite{nguyen2011model, greydanus2019hamiltonian, lutter2019deeplagrangian, sanchez2018graph, bauersfeld2021neurobem,hewing2019cautious,saviolo2022physics,duong23porthamiltonian}.
-Many frameworks learn residual dynamics using neural networks \cite{bauersfeld2021neurobem, salzmann2023real} or Gaussian processes \cite{hewing2019cautious, cao2017gaussian} and use model predictive control (MPC) to control the learned systems \cite{salzmann2023real, pohlodek2022hilompc} to improve tracking errors.
+Learning robot models from experiments to capture complex dynamics effects and account for model errors with real hardware has become a popular approach \cite{ bauersfeld2021neurobem,hewing2019cautious,saviolo2022physics,duong23porthamiltonian}.
+Many frameworks learn residual dynamics using neural networks \cite{bauersfeld2021neurobem, salzmann2023real} or Gaussian processes \cite{hewing2019cautious, cao2017gaussian} and use MPC to control the learned systems \cite{salzmann2023real, pohlodek2022hilompc} to improve tracking errors.
 Most existing works, however, primarily investigate dynamical systems without contact.
-Recently, Sun et al. \cite{sun2021online} proposed a notable method to learn a linear residual model, addressing unknown dynamics during legged locomotion.
-Nevertheless, the method is designed for walking stabilization specifically and does not leverage the effect of leg dynamics.
-Compared to existing works, learning dynamics for aggressive maneuvers with long-flight periods on legged robots presents some challenges, such as \textit{(1)} the switching between multiple dynamic models due to contact, including flight phase where control action has very little effect on the body dynamics, \textit{(2)} disturbances and uncertainty in dynamic modeling due to hard impact in jumping, and \textit{(3)} the effect of intermittent control at contact transitions on state predictions.
+Recently, Sun et al. \cite{sun2021online} proposed a notable method to learn a linear residual model, addressing unknown dynamics during walking stabilization. \redst{Nevertheless, the method is designed for walking stabilization specifically and does not leverage the effect of leg dynamics.} \rebut{Pandala et al. \cite{Pandala_robustMPC} propose to close the gap between reduced- and full-order models by using deep reinforcement learning to learn unmodeled dynamics, which are used in MPC to realize robust walking on various terrains.
+Meanwhile, we use supervised learning to learn unmodelled dynamics with real data from hardware.} \redst{Compared to existing works, learning dynamics for aggressive maneuvers with long-flight periods on legged robots presents some challenges,} \rebut{Also, we learn dynamics for maneuvers with long-flight periods to tackle} \textit{(1)} the switching between multiple dynamic models due to contact, including flight phase where control action has very little effect on the body dynamics, \textit{(2)} disturbances and uncertainty in dynamic modeling due to hard impact in jumping, and \textit{(3)} the effect of intermittent control at contact transitions on state predictions.